 High Blood Pressure and Dementia:

 There is evidence that hypertension in middle age is associated with a greater risk of dementia.
 How much greater?
 60% greater!
-That was conclusion of a review published in The Lancet (Aug.
+That was the conclusion of a review published in The Lancet (Aug.
 8, 2020).

 “…this association disappears, with few studies finding associations with increased risk and most studies reporting neutral or even decreased risks associated with hypertension.”

 The researchers analyzed seven cohort studies involving 17,286 participants.
-Their findings will challenge conventional wisdom that less is best.
+Their findings challenge the conventional wisdom that lower is best.
 They found that elderly people may actually do better when their systolic blood pressure is higher than the guidelines usually recommend.
-That’s because the lowest risk point for dementia and mortality combined was 163 mm of mercury for systolic pressure.
-That is substantially higher than most doctors like to see.

 People between 60 and 70 years of age had the lowest risk when their systolic blood pressure was around 135.
 After age 70, however, the optimal range was 160 to 165.
 Most cardiologists would cringe at such data.